 Vancouver Maritime Museum is

-located just across Burrard Bridge from downtown Vancouver, yet it could
+located in Vanier Park just across Burrard Bridge from downtown Vancouver, yet it could

 good place to visit for kids and adults alike, especially on a rainy